 Mr. Magorium leaves his magical toy store to Molly Mahoney as a legacy when he dies.
 When she begins to believe in herself she finds the magic within to keep the store alive.

 Vincent van Gogh's art pulsates with passion and vitality.
 Presented here are mages of my own art, the stories behind them and how they have been inspired by Vincent.

 After the initial rush of being in love, how do we build a lasting relationship?
 The art of staying in love means learning our partner's favored love language and "speaking" it every day.

 A new year is a fresh opportunity to start making self-care a priority every day.
 Here are some ways to reduce stress and forge a path to your best self.

-Step-by-step process of creating a backyard labyrinth near my garden beds as a walking meditation.
+I've included my step-by-step process of creating a backyard labyrinth near my garden beds for use as a walking meditation.

 This article expands on Malcolm Gladwell's idea, from his book "Outliers," that it takes 10,000 hours to become an expert through developing and practicing skills in a specific subject area.